Technical Whitepaper

 Limits and non-goals

 This proof model does not claim that cryptography can replace all trust.
 It does not prove that a human watched the ad, that the creative was persuasive, or that fraud can never occur.
-It proves something narrower and more useful for settlement: the platform observed a specific, signed event chain and committed that chain into a closed proof set whose integrity can be checked later.
+It proves something narrower and more useful for settlement: the platform observed a specific event chain and committed that chain into a closed proof set whose integrity can be checked later.

 It is also not a privacy-bypass system.
 The design intentionally avoids disclosing raw prompt text as part of proof verification.
 Proof integrity is achieved by signing operational facts and anchoring them with Merkle commitments, not by exporting more user data to partners.
 That distinction matters because GenAI monetization only works long term if the proof layer strengthens auditability without eroding the firewall boundary.